 He remains an active member of the professional community working in dance, theatre and inter-disciplinary creation.
 His credits include, Jealous/Pervert (2006, out of line theatre), Witches (2007, out of line theatre), Obscene, (2008, Ian Mozdzen), and The Rite (2008).
 Tom also returned to the stage as a performer acting in David Mamet's Duck Variation (2008) for the Manitoba Theatre Centre's Directors Festival and in a new play by Mia Van Leeuwen, The God Box (2008) for out of line theatre.
 His most recent production was a new devised creation The Rite, (2010) for The Rite Productions.

 Contact Professor Stroud at: (204) 786-9323; E-mail: email@example.com

 A. Blake Taylor

 Professor Taylor also writes, produces and directs educational videos.
 Parallel Lines won the Crystal Award of Excellence at the Communication Awards in Arlington, Texas.
-Recently he directed Laban for Actors and Drama Education with Special Needs Students: A Day With Andy Kemp.
-The latter was shot in the U.K. and both are distributed by Insight Media of New York.
+Other Directing Credits include Laban for Actors and Drama Education with Special Needs Students: A Day With Andy Kemp; and Planning With Heathcote.
+The latter two were shot in the U.K. and are distributed by Insight Media of New York.

 Professor Taylor's background includes being Artistic Director of Noon Hour Theatre for three seasons.